srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 ### Exercise 4: Configure IoT Edge Device as Gateway

-In this exercise, you will configure the Azure IoT Edge on Ubuntu virtual machine that was created previously to be an IoT Edge Transparent Gateway device.
-The configuration will be handled by a helper script that is part of this unit to make the process quicker.
+In this exercise, you will configure the Azure IoT Edge on Ubuntu virtual machine (that was created previously) to be an IoT Edge Transparent Gateway device.

+> **Note**: You will use a helper script to configure the IoT Edge Device as a Transparent Gateway.
+This will enable you to complete the process more quickly.

 1. Locate the labfiles for this lab, and open the `setup-iot-edge-gateway.sh` helper script within **Visual Studio Code**.